-So how can you negotiate college tuition?
+So, not sure how to negotiate college and tuition discounts?
 Let’s talk about that.

-1. Prepare to appeal your financial aid package to decrease the college tuition
+1. Prepare to appeal your financial aid package to negotiate college tuition

-Before marching down to the financial aid office and busting down the door, it helps to gather certain documents, letters and other backup materials to help your case.
+Before marching down to the college’s financial aid office and busting down the door, it helps to gather certain documents, letters, and other backup materials to help your case.

 It also helps to have a number in mind.

 What can you honestly afford?
 You don’t want to walk in there asking for more money but not having a specific amount in mind.
 Instead, you want an educated number that you realize is reasonable for your family to afford.

 If you don’t think you can afford anything, or paying for college is largely on your student (meaning loans), take a look at what career your child is considering going into.
 What is the average starting salary for that career?
 Based on that, how much of a loan payment can they afford?
 This will give you some room to calculate a figure.
 Of course, you’ll want to include living expenses in this calculation as well as some buffer before dedicating an amount to loans.